allegheny-college-sandbox/cmpsc-fall-2019-lab-07-solution/README.md

 - [ ] Contains no `TODO` markers
 - [ ] Contains no `{Your Name Here}` markers
-- [ ] Correctly implements the formula to calculate individual book width (in inches) as part of the `setWidth` method
+- [ ] Correctly implements the above formula to calculate individual book width as part of the `setWidth` method
-- [ ] Implements a method titled `getWidth` which returns an individual book's width (in inches)
+- [ ] Implements a method titled `getWidth` which returns an individual book's width
+* Remember: this number represents _inches_, and we need _feet_

 ### `reflection.md`